Medically reviewed by Drugs.com. Last updated on Oct 14, 2022.

 Use insect repellents.
-Apply insect repellent with a 20 percent or higher concentration of DEET to your skin.
+Apply insect repellent with a 20% or higher concentration of DEET to your skin.
 Parents should apply repellant to their children, avoiding their hands, eyes and mouth.

 - Do your best to tick-proof your yard.
 Clear brush and leaves where ticks live.
 Mow your lawn regularly.
 Stack wood neatly in dry, sunny areas to discourage rodents that carry ticks.

 Check your clothing, yourself, your children and your pets for ticks.
 Be especially vigilant after spending time in wooded or grassy areas.
 Deer ticks are often no bigger than the head of a pin, so you might not discover them unless you search carefully.

 It's helpful to shower as soon as you come indoors.
 Ticks often remain on your skin for hours before attaching themselves.
 Showering and using a washcloth might remove unattached ticks.